 Here we discuss Investment Banking in China, however, if you want to know more about Mergers and Acquisitions, you can look at Mergers and Acquisitions Training

 Investment Banking in China Overview

-China has made its mark in debt capital market (DCM), equity capital market (ECM), and also in M&A (Mergers & Acquisitions).
+China has made its mark in the debt capital market (DCM), equity capital market (ECM), and also in M&A (Mergers & Acquisitions).
 During 2016 (the whole year), China accounted for 85.7% of DCM, 82.1% of ECM, and 52% of M&A in Asia in fees.
 If we club all the markets, China has taken over 76.6% of the investment banking in Asia in terms of fees.

 However, there is a twist in the tale.
 In 2016, even if China accounted for 85.7% in DCM in terms of fees in Asia; in volume China only accounted for 74.9% in Asia.
-Though in the case of M&A, the story is reverse.
-China took over 65.3% in volume in 2016 in Asian market which was 13.3% more than its standing in terms of fees.
+Though in the case of M&A, the story is reversed.
+China took over 65.3% in volume in 2016 in the Asian market which was 13.3% more than its standing in terms of fees.
 In ECM, the things got closer – around 81.3% in volume and 82.1% in fees.

 This data is curated by taking into account all dominant Asian countries except Japan.
 Let’s have a look at the data for DCM, ECM, and M&A.